Lafayette-FSAE/scada/manual.md

 ### Postgres

-If a program needs to write non-volitile data, it does so using an SQL database via a Postgres server.
+If a program needs to write non-volatile data, it does so using an SQL database via a Postgres server.

 [https://www.postgresql.org/](https://www.postgresql.org/)